 If the discoveree user info is included in the PROSE PC5 DISCOVERY message, the discoveree user info shall match the user info ID of the UE; and

-The role(s) to be discovered included in the RSPP metadata of the PROSE PC5 DISCOVERY message for ranging and sidelink positioning UE discovery solicitation, if available, is the same as the configured role(s) for the UE as specified in clause 5.2.3;
+The role(s) to be discovered included in the RSPP metadata of the PROSE PC5 DISCOVERY message for ranging and sidelink positioning UE discovery solicitation, if available, is equivalent to the configured role(s) for the UE as specified in clause 5.2.3;

 Once the match occurs, the UE process this match event and requests the lower layers to announce the corresponding response.
 If the UE in 5GMM-IDLE mode has to request resources for 5G ProSe direct discovery announcing as specified in 3GPP TS 38.331 [19], the UE shall perform a service request procedure or registration procedure as specified in 3GPP TS 24.501 [3].
 The UE shall generate a PROSE PC5 DISCOVERY message for 5G ProSe direct discovery response for ranging and sidelink positioning.
 In the PROSE PC5 DISCOVERY message for 5G ProSe direct discovery response for ranging and sidelink positioning, the UE: